 The intention of the members of AAPP was to establish a common use area for naturists who came from various parts of Brazil moved by the desire to share its philosophy of life in a space where they could enjoy the natural beauty of the beach in comfort, privacy, especially freedom and respect.

 Over the years, AAPP had controling activities, monitoring the established rules as well as the reception of new naturists.
 But in 2005, the directors of the Association decided to just control the condominium where naturists’ headquarters was, "Paraíso da Tartaruga ", located in an area near Pinho Beach.
-In January 2006, the NGO Naturistas Praia do Pinho was established, aiming to guarantee and ensure the practice of naturism on the beach, and maintain and preserve its ecosystem.

-Since December 2004, the commercial activities of Pinho Beach are ruled by Complexo Turístico Praia do Pinho Inc. Its current infrastructure is one of the best in the country and includes accommodations, inns, cabins, bars, excellent camping area with capacity for 200 tents and parking for visitors.Source:
+Since December 2004, the commercial activities of Pinho Beach are ruled by Complexo Turístico Praia do Pinho Inc. Its current infrastructure is the best in the country and includes accommodations, inns, cabins, bars, excellent camping area with capacity for 200 tents and parking for visitors.Source:

 ROSSI, Celso.
 Naturismo: a redescoberta do homem.